 First Time Home Buyer Mortgage Requirements And Guidelines

-This BLOG On First Time Home Buyer Mortgage Requirements And Guidelines Was UPDATED April 26th, 2019
+This Article Is About First Time Home Buyer Mortgage Requirements And Guidelines

 With rates forecasted to increase 3 more times this year, now is a good time to consider moving forward with a new home purchase.
-Although rates are not at all time lows like they were in 2016 mortgage rates are still low and predicted go higher by the end of the year.
-Each percentage point increase in mortgage interest rates, home purchase loan is equivalent to a substantial difference in the price the home will end up costing the buyer.
-Real Estate values have been increasing in the past year.
+Mortgage rates are at all-time lows.
+After the Federal Reserve Board lowered interest rates to zero percent, mortgage rates have hit historic lows and are predicted to go higher by the end of the year.
+Each percentage point increase in mortgage interest rates, a home purchase loan is equivalent to a substantial difference in the price the home will end up costing the buyer.
+Real Estate values have been increasing for the past several years.
 Some areas by double digits.
 Due to the rise in real estate prices both the United States Department of Urban Development (HUD), the parent of FHA, and Federal Housing Finance Agency (FHFA), the federal regulatory agency in charge of Conventional Loans has increased loan limits.
-HUD increased FHA Loan Limits to $294,515 on FHA Loans and the FHFA has increased Conforming Limits to $453,100.
-Both HUD and FHFA has increased loan limits beginning of 2019due to rising home prices nationwide.
+HUD increased FHA Loan Limits to $356,362 on FHA Loans.
+The FHFA has increased Conforming Limits to $548,250.
+Both HUD and FHFA have increased loan limits beginning of 2021 due to rising home prices nationwide.

 Rising Home Prices Nationwide